-Stress reduction for teens starts with physical activity, good food and good sleep can help reduce the effects of stressful events.
-Learn about the importance of each of these things and how they can build your child’s ability to manage stress in their daily lives.
+Stress reduction for teens starts with physical activity, good food and good sleep.
+If you're wondering how to relieve stress for teenagers, learn about the importance of each of these things and how they can build your child’s ability to manage stress in their daily lives.

 There is plenty of evidence on the benefits of exercise in reducing stress.
 Exercise stimulates the release of dopamine, a feel-good hormone that helps to alleviate feelings of stress.
 Other benefits of exercise include improved concentration and opportunities for social interaction.
 Exercise doesn’t need to be something your teenager dreads.
 Here are some stress relief activities for teens:

 - Plan an outing to try something that’s new to you both – perhaps paddle boarding or roller-skating.
 You’ll be enjoying some physical activity together, and will probably have a good laugh as well!